RoloEdits/Bingo/README.md

 The app works on a per file basis, so each new chapter, or just any new bingo in general, would have its own file.
 All entries are done on the first sheet.
 Column A is where all names go.
 Column B is where their guesses go.
 The names should be continuous, with no empy row in-between any names.
 If done as such, no names past the break would be analyzed.

 The only valid characters are `Y` for Yes, `N` for No, and `P` for Pass.
 Any other character will be scored as an incorrect match, and their score would suffer from it.
-A player can only Pass on the bonus sqaures.
-If they attempt to Pass on sqaures they can't, the app will mark it as an incorrect guess by them.
+A player can only Pass on the bonus squares.
+If they attempt to Pass on squares they can't, the app will mark it as an incorrect guess by them.
 Case doesnt matter, nor any spaces.

 ### Path